The Be Happy Yoga Project

 The Be Happy Yoga Project will regularly review the implementation of its Equality and Diversity Policy and strategy as the effectiveness of the policy’s aims and objectives can only be judged by how the policy operates in practice.
 Where evidence is found of ineffectiveness, immediate remedial action will be taken to ensure implementation.

-Services users are regularly invited to provide feedback either in person or in writing.
+Students are regularly invited to provide feedback either in person or in writing.
 Should we receive a complaint about one of the teachers, we will investigate the veracity of the claim.
 If it is determined that there has been a breach of this policy the teacher will be counselled on their actions and appropriate action will be taken, where necessary.

 The Be Happy Yoga Project will formally review the implementation of its Equality and Diversity Policy annually.
 Where evidence is found of ineffectiveness, immediate remedial action will be taken to ensure implementation.